sundevista/local-quotes/README.md

 your quote series is breaking.
 Also, your note must have `quotes` tag (can be changed in settings).

-Remember that these listings updating only when you start obsidian or open 'Quote Maker', but you can also use command `Rescan vault for local quotes`.

 Visit wiki page [How quote listings work](https://github.com/ka1tzyu/local-quotes/wiki/How-quote-listings-work) for more details.

 ## ⚒️ Quote Maker